-- During the first session of the seminar, guidelines for writing an academic paper will be introduced.

-- The student will write a seminar paper in which they discuss a chapter of the textbook by Polinsky "Introduction to Law and Economics" and additional academic papers related to their topic. - They critically assess how the instruments of theoretical economics are applied to analyzing the incentive effect of legal rules or institutions. - The paper has to be presented in class and discussed with the other students in the seminar.
+- During the first session of the seminar, guidelines for writing an academic paper will be introduced. - The student will write a seminar paper in which they discuss a chapter of the textbook by Polinsky "Introduction to Law and Economics" and additional academic papers related to their topic. - Students critically assess how the instruments of theoretical economics are applied to analyzing the incentive effect of legal rules or institutions. - The paper has to be presented in class and discussed with the other students in the seminar.

 - Polinsky, A. M. (2011): An Introduction to Law and Economics.
-4th edition (or 3rd edition), Aspen: New York. - Additional academic papers related to the topics of the book chapters.
+4th edition, Wolters Kluwer Law & Business: Aspen. - Additional academic papers related to the topics of the book chapters.